SilkRose/Pony/stories/ban-appeal/ban-appeal.md

 After the hug is over, I ask, "What should we do next?
 Do you need more help?"

 Twilight thinks for a second, looking around the room.
-She focuses on her desk before saying, "You can help me organize my notes."
+She focuses on her desk and responds, "You can help me organize my notes."

 "Okay, let's do it!"